liquiidio/UnityPluginSuiteGitbook/api-docs/WcwUnity--WaxCloudWalletPlugin.md

 #### Parameters
 * `localPort` The Port to be used in the HttpListener

-* `wcwSigningWebsiteUrl` NOT RECOMMENDED.
+* `wcwSigningWebsiteUrl` **NOT RECOMMENDED**.
 Allows the Usage of a website/domain instead of localhost, website needs to contain the custom methods from the custom index.html to make Callbacks to the UnityClient.
 Choosing this options comes with great security risks.
 Optional.

 * `hostLocalWebsite` Default true - set to false if a website/domain should be used instead.
 Optional.